wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-proposal.md

 - electronics
 - smartphones

-A category will be formatted according to the following example:
+A category will be formatted using JSON according to the following example:

 ```json
 {